auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_07.md

 ```

-## Problem #4: Reverse
+### Problem #4: Reverse

-Read a list of five numbers.
-Load them into an array.
+Read a list of five numbers and store them in an array.
 Print the array to the screen.
-Then, reverse the order of the array elements in memory.
+Next, reverse the order of the elements in the array in memory.
+Perform the reversal in place without creating a new array.
 Print the modified array to the screen again.
+Use an `int` array called `data` for this task.

-### Sample Input and Output
+#### Sample Input and Output

 ```
 Enter the element at index 0: 3